pdee/pdee/README.md

   (interactive)
   (py-shell nil DEDICATED PATH-TO-LOCAL-SHELL))

-* Execution code
+* Executing code
   Python code might be processed by an

-- interactive Python shell (DEFAULT)
-- non-interactive Python (`py-fast-process-p')
+interactive Python shell (DEFAULT) non-interactive Python (`py-fast-process-p')
   The latter, while design for large output, seems more reliable - see  also PROBLEMS.org.

 Both processes might run in
-- session, i.e. start from possible previous state (DEFAULT)
-- dedicated, (`py-dedicated-process-p') run in separate process
+session, i.e. start from possible previous state (DEFAULT) dedicated, (`py-dedicated-process-p') run in separate process

 There is also
-- python-mode-v5-behavior
+python-mode-v5-behavior

 * Indentation rules
 See customizable variable ‘py-indent-offset’ for default indent